 Nutritionist calculating body mass index of woman for obesity treatment in a clinic room.
-Current research shows the gut microbiome may also influence risk for obesity.
+Mutations in the TRPC5 gene can cause obesity and postpartum depression.

 Credit: peakSTOCK/Getty Images